Poll: Feenstra has big lead over Scholten in Iowa's 4th District; 2 incumbents also ahead

 Monmouth polled all four U.S. House races in Iowa.

-Iowa’s two freshman congresswomen are leading their races for reelection while a Republican is also ahead in another open-seat races.
+Iowa’s two freshman congresswomen are leading their races for reelection, while a Republican is also ahead in another open-seat race.

-In the 3rd, where Rep. Cindy Axne is in a rematch with former Rep. David Young, the Democrat is leading 48 percent to 42 percent – a wider margin that she won by two years ago.
+In the 3rd District, where Rep. Cindy Axne is in a rematch with former Rep. David Young, the Democrat is leading 48 percent to 42 percent – a wider margin that she won by two years ago.

 “At the current stage of the race, voters seem willing to give both Democratic incumbents a second term,” Murray said.